-Javier Gomez-Lavin didn’t attend college right out of high school.
-He spent 18 months exploring other pursuits, such as managing rock bands (one opened for Band of Horses) and studying economics.
-He couldn’t find his calling in those areas, but he did discover it at the College.
+Javier Gomez-Lavin took a round-a-bout route to college.
+Right out of high school, he spent 18 months managing rock bands (one opened for Band of Horses) and studying economics.
+He wasn’t able to find his calling in those areas, but when he came to the College, he discovered it right away.

 “I learned a lot in the music industry, but that scene really wasn’t for me,” Javier says.
-“However, I did meet a lot of people in that business, and I realized that what I’m actually interested in is the interaction between humans – exploring the question of why we do what we do.
+“However, I did meet a lot of people in that business, and I realized that what I’m actually interested in is the interaction between humans – exploring the questions surrounding why we do what we do.
 And philosophy allows me to look for answers.”

 Initially, Javier tried to sign up for a philosophy of language course.
-“That class was overbooked, but I emailed the professor and told him that his course sounded really interesting.
-I asked him to let me in, and his response was ‘sure.’
-The experience in that class just opened the floodgates for me.”
+“That class was overbooked, but I emailed the professor and he eventually let me take the course.
+That experience in that class just opened the floodgates for me.”

-Javier has found important mentors in the philosophy department.
-“I have a good rapport with one in particular who I see almost every day.
+Javier found important mentors in the philosophy department.
+“I have a good rapport with several professors, one in particular I see almost every day.
 Our conversations range from 1980s indie noise bands to philosophical debates.
 He’s always very open, encouraging and helpful.
 For instance, I wanted to submit a paper to a conference, and he guided me through that.
-The paper was accepted, and with his help, later on I got a paper accepted for publication in the Duke University journal of philosophy.”
+The paper was accepted, and with his help, I got another paper accepted for publication in the Duke University journal of philosophy.”

 So, where will all this lead?
 “Some people ask, ‘what are you going to do with a philosophy major?’
 Well, you can do a lot of things.
 One friend will be going to law school because she’s interested in mediation.
 Some other friends are headed to medical school.
 I plan to attend graduate school in a program that blends modern neuroscience and philosophy.
 For me, it’s really exciting.”